Applications for the 2024 National Folk Fellowships open on Friday 3 March 2023, and close at 5pm (AEST), Monday 19 June 2023.

 Successful applicants will receive a Letter of Offer along with a Conditions of Appointment agreement that must be signed and returned.
 These documents outline the terms and conditions under which the Fellowship will proceed.

 The Library will negotiate and confirm the residency dates with Fellows.
-The duration of the residency is expected to be 4 consecutive weeks.
+The duration of the residency is expected to be 4 consecutive weeks, which will be taken between October 2023 and February 2024.
 In exceptional circumstances this may be varied slightly, but no further financial support will be offered.